Our Best Rated Beard Balms in 2021

 Just scrape off a pea-sized glob and rub it in your palms to melt it instantly.

-It’s non-greasy and doesn’t leave your shiny.
+It’s non-greasy and doesn’t leave your facial hair shiny.

 The standout though is the aroma, which is a blend of different notes.